 It is said that it is a soul which sinks and accumulates in the Deep, and it is attracted to life and pursues targets.

-Higher-ranked sorcery of Soul of the Deep.
+Sorcery superior to Deep Soul.
 Fires a more powerful dark soul dreg.

-Emblemizing this shift, the statue of Caitha in the Cleansing Chapel has been obstructed by a stone altar depicting the bishops.
+Emblemizing this shift, the statue of Caitha in the Cleansing Chapel is obstructed by an altar enshrining the bishops.
 They no longer celebrate an absent goddess, but themselves who have suffered to contain the horrors of the Deep from the front line.
 This self-idolatry is the turning point.
 If they don’t honor the gods and their divine power, why would they stand in lockstep with their goals for a perpetual Age of Fire?
 How different are they from the other factions of the Dark who serve themselves or wish for a better age for mankind, really?
-Caitha’s statues within the cathedral have similarly been covered in drapes whenever possible, showing this disregard for the gods has become widespread.
+Caitha’s statues within the cathedral have similarly been covered in drapes whenever possible, showing this disregard for deities has become widespread.
 And yet, the local adherents are still holding prayer at the main altar enshrining her obscured form, even as the maggoty corruption swelling from beneath slants it to one side.
 Everyone has come to worship what they suppressed.
 The deep gem found on a balcony overlooking the Deep spring serves as an apt metaphor — it is titanite wholly transformed by the stagnation at the Cathedral.

 Robe of bishops of the Church of the Deep.
 The deep-red signifies the divine protection of fire.